Golden Minerals (NYSE:AUMN) Coverage Initiated at StockNews.com

-Equities researchers at StockNews.com started coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a report issued on Thursday.
+Equities research analysts at StockNews.com initiated coverage on shares of Golden Minerals (NYSE:AUMN – Get Rating) in a report issued on Tuesday.
 The firm set a “hold” rating on the stock.

 About Golden Minerals